-The Elmore County Board of Education believe parents/guardians and community members have both the right and responsibility to express school-related concerns and grievances to school faculty and administration.
-Parents/guardians are always welcome to make appointments to discuss any concerns they may have.
-The faculty and administration will strive to resolve concerns at the school level.
-The Elmore County Board of Education Policy regarding complaints and grievances is as follows:
+Education is a shared responsibility among home, school and the surrounding community.
+The Elmore County Board of Education believes all stakeholders have both the right and responsibility to express school-related concerns and grievances to school faculty and administration.
+All stakeholders are always welcome to make appointments to discuss any concerns they may have regarding their school.
+The faculty and administration will strive to resolve grievances at the school level (at the lowest possible administrative level).
+It is expected that most grievances will be resolved satisfactorily at this level.
+However, in the event that the grievance cannot be settled at this level, then the parties involved may pursue the grievance to the Superintendent and then to the Board.